Caltech-IPAC/rapid/docs/source/db/db.rst

 It includes SQL files to define datatabase tables, stored functions, roles, grants, table spaces, and some basic database-table content.
-It also includes SQL files to drop tables and stored functions as a convenience (which is not generally needed).
+It also includes SQL files to drop tables and stored functions as a convenience (which are not generally needed).

 Schema
 ************************************